Embedded Software Engineer - Health Tech

 Cambridge, United Kingdom

-Get involved in all stages of software and product development including analysis, system architecture, prototype design, implementation, and test development.
-Create deeply technical solutions.
-Select the best tool for the job and make it work.
-Quickly grasp new technologies and broaden your skills.
+Whatever the projects, you’ll be involved in all stages of software and product development including analysis, system architecture, prototype design, implementation, and test development.

 - Annual profit-related bonus